jocialmedia/how-to-validate-names/README.md

 Next to the common names with two or more elements ([polynym](https://en.wiktionary.org/wiki/polynym)) there are also some with just one ([mononym](https://en.m.wikipedia.org/wiki/Mononymous_person)).
 In this case we are not talking about artistic pseudonyms like Cher, Prince, Bono, Otto but about people who really have just one legal name like [Wookey](http://wookware.org/name.html).

 W3C's recommendation:
-If designing a form or database that will accept names from people with a variety of backgrounds, you should ask yourself whether you really need to have separate fields for given name and family name. https://www.w3.org/International/questions/qa-personal-names
+If designing a form or database that will accept names from people with a variety of backgrounds, you should ask yourself whether you really need to have separate fields for given name and Surname. https://www.w3.org/International/questions/qa-personal-names